nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

 <img src="/Images/formula_finding_Ids.jpeg">
 </div>

-So I could easily find the constant of μn/Cox = 174μA/V^2
+So I could easily find the constant μn/Cox = 174μA/V^2 of MOSFET

 And another figure to show DC sweep on the VDS source for different values of VGS:
 ![NMOS CHAR SCHEMATIC](./Images/Vds_Vgs_plot_nmos.png)